One Move

 Accessible somatics and teachings for disabled and chronically ill people, and anyone looking for a gentle, low-to-no exertion movement and rest practice.

-Learn one new somatics exercise each day for 21-days.
+Practice one new somatic exercise each day for 21-days.

 Learn how to customize a practice that meets the real needs of your body while unwinding patterns of self-rejection and disconnection in your relationship with your body.